Top 10 Developer Tools in 2023

 Notion is a productivity tool that's become increasingly popular among developers.
 It's basically an all-in-one workspace where you can write notes, create to-do lists, track projects, and even collaborate with others.

 Another great thing about Notion is that it's incredibly customizable.
-You can use templates to quickly set up pages for different types of projects.
-Or you can create your own templates if you have a specific workflow you like to follow.
+You can use templates to set up pages for different types of projects quickly.
+You can also create your own templates if you have a specific workflow you would like to follow.

 And if you're a developer, you'll be happy to know that Notion integrates with a ton of other developer tools.
 In fact, you can even check your GitHub pull requests without ever leaving Notion.
 How cool is that?